- Must visit

 Discover the best of Cannes — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Cannes trip today.

-A thin chickpea flour pancake cooked until crisp at the edges.
-Popular across the Côte d’Azur, it is a simple local street food and snack.
+Socca is a thin chickpea pancake from the French Riviera, baked until crisp at the edges.
+It is a beloved local street food eaten hot with pepper.

-Service is usually included.
-Rounding up or leaving 5-10% for great service is appreciated, not required.
-Taxis are often rounded up.
+Service is usually included in restaurant bills.
+Rounding up or leaving 5-10% for great service is appreciated.
+Round up small taxi fares; cafés often just get small change.

 Find answers to the most common questions about traveling from Lisbon to Cannes by flight.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest flight, the cheapest option, or tips for making the most of your visit at Cannes, this guide helps you travel smarter and with confidence.